 The NLB Group Sustainability Committee oversees the integration of the ESG factors to the NLB Group business model.
-The management of ESG risks addresses the Group's overall risk management framework, namely credit approval process, collateral evaluation process and related credit portfolio management.
-It follows ECB and EBA guidelines with tendency of their comprehensive integration into all relevant processes.
+The management of ESG risks addresses the Group's overall risk management framework, namely its credit approval process, collateral evaluation process, and related credit portfolio management.
+It follows ECB and EBA guidelines, with the tendency for their comprehensive integration into all relevant processes.
 The availability of ESG data in the region where NLB Group operates is still lacking.
-Nevertheless, the Group has set up the process of obtaining relevant ESG-related data from its clients, being prerequisite for adequate decision-making and the corresponding proactive management of ESG risks.
+Nevertheless, the Group has set up the process of obtaining relevant ESG-related data from its clients, being a prerequisite for adequate decision-making and the corresponding proactive management of ESG risks.

-NLB Group plans a prudent risk profile, optimal capital usage, and profitable operations in the long run, considering the risks assumed.
-The Business strategy, the Risk appetite, the Risk strategy and the key internal risk policies of NLB Group, approved by the Management Board and the Supervisory Board of NLB d.d., specify the strategic objectives and guidelines concerning risk assumption, the approaches and methodologies of monitoring, measuring, mitigating, and managing all types of risk at different relevant levels.
-Moreover, the main strategic risk guidelines are consistently integrated into regular business strategy review, budgeting process, and other strategic decisions, whereby informed decision-making is assured.
-NLB Group is regularly monitoring its target risk appetite profile and internal capital allocation, representing the key component of proactive management.
+NLB Group plans for a prudent risk profile, optimal capital usage, and profitable operations in the long run, considering the risks assumed.
+The Business Strategy, the Risk Appetite, the Risk Strategy, and the key internal risk policies of NLB Group, approved by the Management and Supervisory Boards of NLB d.d., specify the strategic objectives and guidelines concerning risk assumption, including the approaches and methodologies of monitoring, measuring, mitigating, and managing all types of risk at different relevant levels.
+Moreover, main strategic risk guidelines are consistently integrated into a regular business strategy review, the budgeting process, and other strategic decisions, whereby informed decision-making is assured.
+NLB Group regularly monitors its target risk appetite profile and internal capital allocation, representing the key component of proactive management.
 Risk limits usage and potential deviations from limits or target values are regularly reported to the respective committees and/or the Management Board of the Bank, the Risk Committee of the Supervisory Board, and the Supervisory Board of the Bank.

-Additionally, NLB Group established a comprehensive stress testing framework and other early warning systems in different risk areas, with the intention to contribute to setting and pursuing the Group's business strategy, to support decision-making on an ongoing basis, to strengthen the existing internal controls, and to enable timely response when necessary.
-The stress testing framework includes all material types of risk, as well those related to ESG, and various relevant stress scenarios or sensitivity analysis, according to the vulnerability of the Group's business model.
-Stress testing has an important role when assessing the Group's resilience to stressed circumstances, namely from profitability, capital adequacy, and in a liquidity forward-looking perspective.
-As such, it is embedded into the Group's Risk management system, namely Risk appetite, ICAAP, ILAAP, and the Recovery plan, as an important component of sound risk management.
-Besides internal stress testing, NLB Group as a systemically important bank also participates in the regulatory stress test exercises carried out by the ECB.
+Additionally, NLB Group established a comprehensive stress-testing framework and other early warning systems in different risk areas with the intention of contributing to setting and pursuing the Group's business strategy, to support decision-making on an ongoing basis, to strengthen the existing internal controls, and to enable a timely response when necessary.
+The stress-testing framework includes all material types of risk, as well as those related to ESG, and various relevant stress scenarios or sensitivity analyses according to the vulnerability of the Group's business model.
+Stress testing has an important role when assessing the Group's resilience to stressed circumstances, namely from profitability, capital adequacy, and liquidity, with a forward-looking perspective.
+As such, it is embedded into the Group's Risk Management system, namely Risk Appetite, ICAAP, ILAAP, and the Recovery Plan, as an important component of sound risk management.
+Besides internal stress testing, NLB Group, as a systemically important bank, also participates in the regulatory stress test exercises carried out by the ECB.